praisenter/manual.praisenter.github.io/pages/library.md

 If you have Praisenter full screen and don't want to drag-n-drop, you can use the `File` -> `Import` menu.

-> _What happens to the original files after import?_ Nothing.
+> **NOTE**: _What happens to the original files after import?_ Nothing.
 The original files are left as-is.
 When you import, the files are _copied_ to the Praisenter workspace, so you are free to move, delete, rename, etc. those original files.

 ![Library drag n drop import]({{ page.relpath }}assets/img/library-import-dnd.png){: .rounded .img-fluid}

 ## Supported import formats[#](#supported-import-formats)
 Praisenter supports a large number of formats.
 Don't worry if you don't see the format you need, you have some other options when it comes to Bibles and Song lyrics.

-> Looking for an import format that's not currently provided?
+> **NOTE**: Looking for an import format that's not currently provided?
 [Log an issue on the project page](https://github.com/praisenter/praisenter/issues).

 #### Bibles
 - Praisenter format